 Lymph Node Biopsy: A procedure in which a portion of or an entire lymph node is surgically removed so it can be examined under a microscope to look for the presence of lymphoma cells.
+Occasionally, a needle biopsy may be sufficient to make a diagnosis.
 Other laboratory tests may be performed on the biopsy sample, including molecular genetic tests.

 Bone marrow aspiration and biopsy: A surgical procedure in which a thin, hollow needle is inserted into the hip bone to remove a small amount of liquid bone marrow so it can be analyzed under a microscope.
 This procedure is typically performed after lymphoma has been diagnosed to help determine if the disease has spread to the bone marrow.
 See the Biopsy page for more information.

 Lumbar puncture (spinal tap): A minimally invasive test that involves the removal of a small amount of cerebrospinal fluid (CSF)—the fluid that surrounds the brain and spinal cord—so it can be analyzed for the presence of lymphoma cells.
 This test is typically only performed for certain types of lymphoma or if the patient has symptoms that suggest the lymphoma may have reached the brain.

 Chest x-ray: A chest x-ray is used to look for enlarged lymph nodes.

 Body CT: A CT of the body is used to detect enlarged lymph nodes or organs and abnormalities in the abdomen, pelvis, chest, head and neck.